If you are not satisfied with Oney Insurance

 Please quote your policy or claim reference number in all correspondence.

 If your complaint relates to the sale or servicing of the insurance policy, the cost of your policy or the service you received from the Intermediary during the handling of the claim or the outcome of your claim please refer your complaint to the Intermediary as stipulated in the Insurance Terms and Conditions.
-The Intermediary will handle such complaints accordingly.
+The Intermediary will acknowledge your concern immediately after which he will handle such concern accordingly.

 They will also explain what, if anything, you need to do and send you a copy of our complaints procedure if you do not already have one.

-If you are not satisfied with the way the complaint was resolved or handled by your intermediary, please do refer to us by communicating with our CSR & Customer Satisfaction Manager in writing on email@example.com.
+If you are not satisfied with the way the complaint was resolved or handled by your intermediary, please do refer to us by communicating with our CSR & Customer Satisfaction Manager in writing at firstname.lastname@example.org.
 Our aim is to resolve such complaints fairly within a time frame of 15 working days from the date of receipt of your complaint.
-If we do not manage to provide a final response within the stipulated timeframe, we will provide you with an update and let you know when you can expect our final response.
+In the unlikely event that we are unable to conclude within this time period, we will write to you explaining why.

 Step 3 (if required):